 Begin by making the avocado salsa.
 Combine the garlic, shallot and jalapeño pepper in a food processor and process until finely minced.
-For the jalapeño pepper, I like to cut the flesh off the seeds and stem, leaving the spiciest part of the pepper behind.
+For the jalapeño pepper, I like to cut the flesh off the seeds, ribs, and stem, leaving the spiciest part of the pepper behind.
 Of course, if you like more heat, throw in some of the seeds.
 (If you touch the seeds, just be sure to wash your hands well and avoid touching your eyes.)

 Next, seed and chop the tomato and add it to the jalapeño mixture.

 Cut a grid into the avocado, then use a soup spoon to scoop out the chunks.